robin-schneider/CICY/README.md

 # Useful software

-pyCICY is backwards compatible with python 2.7.
+The pyCICY module is backwards compatible with python 2.7.
 Hence, it can be used in [Sage](http://www.sagemath.org/).
 Other useful packages for dealing with Calabi Yau manifolds in toric varieties are [cohomCalg](https://github.com/BenjaminJurke/cohomCalg/) and [PALP](http://hep.itp.tuwien.ac.at/~kreuzer/CY/CYpalp.html).